ZombieAnomaly/BunnyInc_Challenge/README.md

 # BunnyInc #NowPlaying
 You can visit this project at https://167.99.161.158/ .
-The site will ask for your location, then pull tweets from your Area with #NowPlaying!
+The site will ask for your location, then pull tweets from your Area with #NowPlaying! **Any tweets created from this app will be posted from @BI_Kehran**

 # Overview